-This Initiative aims to realize gains across water, energy, food and ecosystems — with a focus on forests and biodiversity for the ecosystem component — in selected transboundary river basins by leading global nexus thinking and providing tools, guidelines, training and facilitation for analysis and research for development.
+This Initiative aims to realize multiple benefits across water, energy, food and ecosystems in selected transboundary river basins, by leading global nexus thinking and providing tools, guidelines, training and facilitation for analysis and research for development.

 This objective will be achieved through:

-- Trade-off analyses and foresight methodologies, supporting enhanced national and local government capacity to apply research evidence and data in policy and decision-making processes for assessing and developing prioritized solutions for water, energy, food and ecosystems.
+- Applying trade-off analyses and foresight methodologies to support national and local government capacity in applying research evidence and data in policy and decision-making processes to assess and develop prioritized solutions for water, energy, food and ecosystems.

-- Energizing food and water systems, also supporting governments and other actors to take decisions to reduce the environmental footprint of food systems.
+- Energizing food and water systems by co-developing business and finance models for accelerated inclusive access to clean energy and water systems and supporting governments and other actors to take decisions to reduce the environmental footprint of food systems.

-This Initiative will work in the following countries: Angola, Botswana, Ethiopia, India, Kazakhstan, Kyrgyzstan, Mozambique, Namibia, Nepal, Pakistan, South Africa, Sudan, Tajikistan, Turkmenistan, Uzbekistan, Zambia and Zimbabwe.
+This Initiative will work in Botswana, Ethiopia, India, Mozambique, Nepal, Pakistan, South Africa, Sudan, Uzbekistan and Zimbabwe as a priority.

 Proposed 3-year outcomes include:

-- Basin policymakers, planners, researchers, and demand and scaling partners are using results from foresight and interactive modeling tools to assess trade-offs and synergies and develop prioritized water, energy, food and ecosystems nexus innovations and policies in at least three focal regions.
+- Basin policymakers, planners, researchers and demand and scaling partners use results from foresight and interactive modeling tools to assess trade-offs and synergies and develop prioritized water, energy, food and ecosystems nexus innovations and policies in at least three focal regions.

-- Public sector departments, international organizations, academia and investors are using water productivity assessments and water storage diagnostics across scales and sectors to improve system-level water productivity through nexus interventions in all target basins.
+- Public-sector departments, international organizations, academia and investors use water productivity assessments and water storage diagnostics across scales and sectors to improve system-level water productivity through nexus interventions in all target basins.

-- Private investors and policymakers are using scalable gender-sensitive energy business and finance models to accelerate rural energy access for more sustainable and equitable food systems in Ethiopia, India, Nepal, Pakistan and Sudan.
+- Private investors and policymakers use scalable gender-sensitive energy business and finance models to accelerate rural energy access for more sustainable and equitable food systems in Ethiopia, India, Nepal, Pakistan and Sudan.

-- Policymakers and stakeholders are using science-policy dialogues, multi-stakeholder forums, and a co-developed governance toolbox and guidelines to strengthen governance across water, energy, food and ecosystems in all target basins.
+- Policymakers and stakeholders use science-policy dialogues, multistakeholder forums and a co-developed governance toolbox and guidelines to strengthen governance across water, energy, food and ecosystems in all target basins.

-- At least 40 emerging women leaders in government, private sector, academia and research institutions have increased capacity to identify, assess and implement one or more nexus innovations per focal basin.
+- At least 40 emerging women leaders in government, private sector, academia and research institutions increase capacity to identify, assess and implement one or more nexus innovations per focal basin.